 With such a wide range of different courses to choose from, how can you find out which type of qualification would best suit your interests, career plan and learning style?
 Take a look below to see which type of qualification would be best for you.

 Competition for places on courses is high, so you can’t wait until you get your GCSE results to decide.
 If you are unsure, you can apply for more than one course.
 You will then have the opportunity to attend an interview for those chosen areas to help you make a decision.
-When you come to the college for your interview, we will consider your predicated grades and discuss the qualification that would be right for you.
+When you come to the college for your interview, we will consider your predicted grades and discuss the qualification that would be right for you.

 Foundation Learning Programmes

 You don’t need any formal qualifications to enter a course at foundation level.
 If you need some extra support with your studies, or work best within a smaller group, our foundation and entry level courses would be suitable for you.
 You will have the opportunity to develop numeracy, literacy, ICT, social and personal skills, and progress towards higher level qualifications.
+Find out more here.